Applying for Residential Care

 Option 2 – Daily Accommodation Payment or DAP* [See the note at the end]

-The DAP is calculated from the RAD at a government set Maximum Permitted Interest Rate [MPIR], which from 1st July 2017 is 5.73%
+The DAP is calculated from the RAD at a government set Maximum Permissible interest rate [MPIR], which from 1st October 2021 is 4.01%

 Option 3 – A combination RAD & DAP* [See the note at the end]